finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The Portfolio Group code
-    String metadataKey = "metadataKey_example"; // String | Key of the metadata entry to retrieve String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the access metadata OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the access metadata try {
+    String metadataKey = "metadataKey_example"; // String | Key of the metadata entry to retrieve String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the access metadata OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the access metadata try {
       List<AccessMetadataValue> result = apiInstance.getPortfolioGroupAccessMetadataByKey(scope, code, metadataKey, effectiveAt, asAt);
       System.out.println(result);